glo0ml34f/grimux/README.md

 ## Why Buffers and Panes?
 Buffers are named scratch spaces like `%file`, `%code`, `%@` and whatever else you invent.
 Commands read from and write to these buffers so you can chain actions together.
 Panes are referenced by their tmux id (for example `%1`).
 Capture pane output with `!observe` and it lands in a buffer ready for editing, AI prompts or shell commands.
+Pane ids themselves behave like buffers – read from `%1` to capture that pane or write to it to send keystrokes.

 ## Core Workflow
 1. Use `!ls` to view panes and buffers.